 Registration and Requirements

-Registration for the Veterans Legal Assistance Project is limited to third-year students.
+Registration for the Military and Veterans Law Clinic is limited to third-year students.
 A lottery registration meeting for Externship and Clinical Programs is held approximately one month into the spring semester of your second year.
 Notices are posted throughout the law school and emailed to the second-year student listserv.
 After the lottery registration meeting, students are given an opportunity to register for their program preferences online.

 While not required, Administrative Law is recommended as a pre- or co-requisite.